isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 5. (Slide 4) VITAL was established in 2006 as a shared services centre for 18 agencies.
 We had a very difficult task of amalgamating many unique processes across agencies.
 We were seen like a vendor.
-But we are not a vendor, we are a Department under the Ministry of Finance.</p>
+But we are not a vendor, we are a department under the Ministry of Finance.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 6. (Slide 5) So, we pushed ahead.
 We increased the standardisation of corporate processes, to improve efficiency.
 We digitalised corporate processes and harnessed the power of automation for productivity gains.	</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
-7. (Slide 6) In 2020, VITAL was appointed Central Agency, with the mandate to transform corporate services delivery, as well as R&A lead to explore and scale up the adoption of suitable R&A corporate services solutions for Whole-of-Government (WoG).</p>
+7. (Slide 6) In 2020, VITAL was appointed central agency, with the mandate to transform corporate services delivery, as well as R&A lead to explore and scale up the adoption of suitable R&A corporate services solutions for Whole-of-Government (WoG).</p>

 <p style="font-size: 24px;color:#a91932;text-align:justify;">
 Our Transformation Journey amidst COVID-19